Dentist with a tooth model explaining the signs of an emergency tooth extraction.

 It can be confusing to know where to go for help.
 For issues directly involving your teeth—like a severe toothache, a knocked-out or broken tooth, or a suspected abscess—your best bet is always an emergency dentist.
 Dental offices have the specialized tools and expertise to handle these problems effectively.
 An emergency room is better suited for issues like a broken jaw, deep cuts to your face or mouth, or swelling that is making it difficult to breathe or swallow.
 If you have severe tooth pain, an infection, or an injury, don’t wait.
 Getting the right dental care right away is crucial.

-Where to Find an Emergency Dentist in Colorado
+Finding an Emergency Dentist in Colorado

 If you’re in Colorado and facing a dental emergency, you need a team you can trust.
 At Dental & Implant Centers of Colorado, we are equipped to handle urgent dental needs at our convenient locations in Cherry Creek, Boulder, and Broomfield/Westminster.
 The best course of action is to call us immediately.
 Our team can provide guidance over the phone and prepare for your arrival.
 When you’re in pain or dealing with a dental injury, you shouldn’t have to search all over for reliable care.
 We’re here to provide the expert help you need, right when you need it.